 Dietary fibers can aid with digestion, and increasing your intake can even help with some digestive diseases.
-It’s important not to go overboard though, as too much fiber can cause short-term stomach discomfort and bloating.
+It’s important not to go overboard as too much fiber can cause short-term stomach discomfort and bloat.

 One of the key antioxidants in cashew nuts is the carotenoid alcohol Zeaxanthin.
-While small amounts of this antioxidant can help prevent eye disease linked with old age, such as macular degeneration, it’s also absorbed directly into our retinas.
+While small amounts of this antioxidant can help prevent eye disease linked with old age, it’s also absorbed directly into our retinas.

 Zeaxanthin helps to form a protective layer over the retina, which not only helps protect against harmful UV rays but also from surface eye infections.

 The high zinc and vitamin E content in cashews also help to protect the eye’s cells from being damaged by free radicals that can break down healthy tissues and lead to eyesight issues.